tableflip/chatbot/readme.md

 npm start
 ```

+You can then use the chat window at http://localhost:3000 to interact with the chatbot over a websocket.
 The bot's intelligence comes from natural language scripting which is very simple and easy to pick up.
 For example here is a snippet from one of the files

 ```
 ! version = 2.0